Raffle

-A raffle is a gambling competition in which people obtain numbered tickets, each of which has the chance of winning a prize.
+A raffle is a gambling competition in which people obtain numbered tickets, each of which has an equal chance of winning a prize.
 At a set time, the winners are drawn at random from a container holding a copy of each number.
 The drawn tickets are checked against a collection of prizes with numbers attached to them, and the holder of the ticket wins the prize.

 The raffle is a popular game in many countries, and is often held to raise funds for a specific charity or event.

 Process

 A raffle may involve several separate prizes, possibly donated, with a different ticket drawn for each prize, so a purchaser of a ticket may not be attracted to a specific prize, but for the possibility of winning any of those offered.
 The draw for prizes may be held at a special event, with many onlookers and overseen by a club official or well-known person.
 In the prize draw, one ticket is drawn for the initial prize; that ticket is then left out of the container.
 A second ticket is then drawn for the next prize, and that ticket also is discarded, and so on.
 This continues until all prizes have been won.